Selecting Energy Efficient Inputs using Graph Structure: Background

-This paper is mainly concerned with dynamical processes defined on graphs.
+Each node is assigned a time-varying state, denoted $x_j(t)$, $j = 1,2,\ldots,n$, whose behavior is governed by its neighbors.
 We are able to influence the dynamics through a subset of the nodes, $\mathcal{D} \subseteq \mathcal{V}$, defined as the $|\mathcal{D}| = m$ \emph{driver nodes}.
 The driver node set can be represented as a matrix, $B \in \{0,1\}^{n \times m}$, where each column of $B$ has a single nonzero element corresponding to a driver node.
-An independent, external, control input, denoted $u_{\ell}(t)$, $\ell = 1,\ldots,m$, is assigned to each driver node $v_{\ell} \in \mathcal{D}$.
-A time-varying state is assigned to each node, $x_j(t)$, $j = 1,\ldots,n$, that is governed by the linear differential equation,
+An independent, external, control input, denoted $u_{\ell}(t)$, $\ell = 1,\ldots,m$, is assigned to each driver node $v_{k} \in \mathcal{D}$.
+The states evolve in time according to a system of linear differential equations where the state matrix $ A $ is the adjacency matrix of a graph.

 An initial condition is assigned to each node at time $t = 0$, $x_j(0) = x_{j,0}$.
 The set of $p$ target nodes, denoted $\mathcal{T} \subseteq \mathcal{V}$, are those whose states we would like to drive to a particular value at some final time $t = t_f$.
 The set of target nodes can also be represented as a matrix, $C \in \{0,1\}^{p \times n}$, where each row has a single nonzero element corresponding to a target node.
-We would like to determine the control inputs that drive the target nodes from their initial conditions to the desired final states that is minimum in their $\mathcal{L}_2$ norm.

-This optimal control problem has a unique solution if and only if the triplet $(A,B,C)$ is \emph{output controllable}.
-The solution of this optimal control problem can be expressed as a quadratic form.